skeeto/optparse/README.md

 # Optparse

-Optparse is a public domain, portable, re-entrant, getopt-like option parser.
+Optparse is a public domain, portable, reentrant, getopt-like option parser.
 It's a single source and header file, so it can be trivially dropped into any project.
 It supports POSIX getopt optstrings, GNU-style long options, and subcommand processing.